Universality classes for purification in nonunitary quantum processes: Computation of scaling functions

-and in the scaling limit use Eq.~\ref{eq:expsum}.
+and in the scaling limit use Eq.~\eqref{eq:expsum}.
 This requires the characters for an irreducible representation $\lambda$ over the $N$-cycle conjugacy class.
-The Frobenius formula~\cite{macdonald1998symmetric} implies that these characters have a particularly simple structure (see also~\cite{STANLEY1981255}), in particular they vanish unless $\lambda = \lambda_r = (1^{r-1},N - r + 1)$ for $r=1,2,...,N$, i.e. it corresponds to $L$-shaped young diagram.
+The Frobenius formula~\cite{macdonald1998symmetric} implies that these characters have a particularly simple structure (see also~\cite{STANLEY1981255}).
+Specifically, they vanish unless $\lambda = \lambda_r = (1^{r-1},N - r + 1)$ for $r=1,2,...,N$, i.e. unless $\lambda$ corresponds to $L$-shaped Young diagram.
 In this case, one simply has $\chi^{\lambda_r}_{N^1} = (-1)^r/N$ and